PriyathamVarma/NFT-Basics-to-Jedi/Dynamic-NFT/Ceramic/README.md

 5. Install dependencies --> npm install -D buffer dids key-did-provider-ed25519 key-did-resolver webpack webpack-cli
 6. And --> npm install @ceramicnetwork/blockchain-utils-linking @ceramicnetwork/http-client @glazed/did-datastore @glazed/did-session
 7. Create a js file called main.js in the root directory
+8. Use the js code inside the main.js to work with ceramic network
+9. Add webpack.config.js in the root directory and copy the code in this repo to paste it in your page
+10. Add ''' "build" : 'webpack" ``` inside the scripts in package.json.
+11. Run ``` npm run build ``` to bundle the packages

 ## Terms to be discussed